Knot concordance in homology cobordisms: Introduction

 Since these are not equal, $K$ cannot be homology concordant to any knot in $S^3$.
 (The same argument works with $Y' = \Sigma(2,3,25) = S^3_{-1/4}(T_{2,3})$, which bounds a contractible $4$-manifold by work of Fickle \cite{Fickle}.) \end{example}

 Building on \eqref{eq:dsurg}, given a knot $K$ in a homology sphere $Y$, define

 which is finite by Proposition \ref{prop:thetabounds} below, and is evidently invariant under homology concordance.
 It is clear from \eqref{eq:dsurg} that for any knot $K \subset S^3$, we have $\theta(S^3, K)=0$.
-Moreover, we show that $\theta(Y,K)$ is bounded from above in terms of $\HFred(Y)$, the reduced Heegaard Floer homology of $Y$.
+Moreover, we show that $\theta(Y,K)$ is bounded from above in terms of $\HFred(Y)$, the reduced Heegaard Floer homology of $Y$ \cite{OS3manifolds1}.
+Recall that $\HFred$ can be defined as the quotient of $\HFp$ by large powers of $U$, and hence all elements are in the kernel of some power of $U$.
+Further, this module is a finite-dimensional $\F$-vector space, where $\F = \Z/2$.
 Let

 In Sections \ref{sec:dinvts} and \ref{sec:knot-family}, we will prove the following two results:

 \begin{proposition} Let $K$ be a knot in a homology sphere $Y$.
 Then $\theta(Y, K) \leq 2N_Y$. \end{proposition}